ToothlessRider/ESE_Notes/Data_&_Algo_ESE.md

 ### Conclusion:

-The total number of balloons shot before the board is empty = 2*k - 1 .
+The total number of balloons shot before the board is empty = n( k - n + 1 ) .
 Therefore, the Big-O notation for the number of balloons you need to shoot before the board is empty is:
 >O(n)

 In this case the number of balloons shot
-$= 2\times(20 - 1) = 38$
+$= 2\times(20 - 2 + 1) = 38$

 <hr>